 - You are going to shoot a lot of shells, you could injure your shoulder shooting 25+ high brass shells in a day.
 But 25 target loads wont bother you at all.

-Listen to the episode to get all of the details.
+Listen to this podcast episode to get all of the details.